 Avoiding training to prevent turnover can backfire.
 Take a fresh look at why training for employee retention is one of the smartest moves an employer can make.

-It’s a familiar conversation in boardrooms everywhere:
+It’s a familiar conversation in organisations:

 CFO: “What if we train our people and they leave?”